Hearsay, maker of compliant tools for financial services, deepens ties with Salesforce – TechCrunch

 Financial services companies like banks and insurance tend to be heavily regulated.
-As such they require a special level of security and auditability.
+As such, they require a special level of security and auditability.
 Hearsay, which makes compliant communications tools for these types of companies, announced a new partnership with Salesforce today, enabling smooth integration with Salesforce CRM and marketing automation tools.

 The company also announced that Salesforce would be taking a minority stake in Hearsay, although company co-founder and CEO Clara Shih, did not provide any details on that part of the announcement.